Lebowski89/blog/content/playbook.md

 ```

-In the above, I get package, timezone, and public IP information for each host.
-These are important when installing packages, setting docker env values, and dealing with DNS tasks.
+Above, I get package, timezone, and public IP information for each host, which is useful when installing packages, setting docker env values, and dealing with DNS tasks.

-For example, the below task relies on information gathered by the 'Gather packages' task:
+For example, this task relies on information gathered by the `Gather packages` task:

 ```yaml
 - name: Include Docker install tasks